embedded-machine-learning/eml-tools/README.md

 3. Add the copied and renamed script to the task spooler
 4. As the task starts, inference will be done on the model that is part of the file name.
 5. Results will be written into `./results` with a folder for each model and hardware as well as result files according to [Hardware Module Interfaces](./hardwaremodules/interfaces)

+For further details, go to the individual hardware repositories for detailed setup guides and setup scripts.

 ## Requirements for Connected Projects
 The following requirements shall be implemented to be compatible to the EML Tool.
 If you are new to this topic, it is recommended to follow this process: